Maximal real varieties from moduli constructions: Preliminaries

-\begin{rmk} To avoid confusion, let us stress that just as in the complex case, for a real vector bundle $(E, \tilde{\sigma})$ defined above, $E$ is not necessarily holomorphic, $E$ as a manifold does not have a natural complex structure, and it does not make sense to say that $\tilde{\sigma}$ is anti-holomorphic.
-However, in the holomorphic context, given a real variety $(X, \sigma)$, we have the notion of \textit{holomorphic real vector bundle} (sometimes called $\R$-bundle), which is by definition a holomorphic vector bundle $E\to X$ together with a real structure (i.e. anti-holomorphic involution) $\tilde\sigma$ on $E$ covering $\sigma$, such that for any $x\in X$, $\tilde\sigma$ induces an $\C$-anti-linear map $E_x\to E_{\sigma(x)}$.
-By GAGA, for a smooth projective $\R$-variety with corresponding real form $X_{\R}$, a holomorphic real vector bundle on $X_{\C}$ is given by an algebraic vector bundle on $X_{\R}$. \end{rmk}
+\begin{rmk} To avoid confusion, it is important to note that, just like in the complex case, a real vector bundle $(E, \tilde{\sigma})$ does not necessarily have a holomorphic structure, and as a manifold, $E$ does not have a natural complex structure.
+Therefore, it does not make sense to say that $\tilde{\sigma}$ is anti-holomorphic.
+However, in the holomorphic context, we can define a \textit{holomorphic real vector bundle} (also known as $\R$-bundle) on a real variety $(X, \sigma)$.
+This is a holomorphic vector bundle $E\to X$ together with a real structure (an anti-holomorphic involution) $\tilde\sigma$ on $E$, which covers $\sigma$ and induces a $\C$-anti-linear map $E_x\to E_{\sigma(x)}$ for any $x\in X$.
+According to GAGA, for a smooth projective $\R$-variety with a corresponding real form $X_{\R}$, a holomorphic real vector bundle on $X_{\C}$ is an algebraic vector bundle on $X_{\R}$. \end{rmk}

-Following Atiyah \cite{Atiyah-KR} and omitting $\sigma$ from the notation, we denote by $\KR^0(X)$ the Grothendieck group of the category of real vector bundles on $X$.
-Tensor product endows $\KR^0(X)$ with a commutative ring structure with unit given by the class of the trivial line bundle $\C\times X$, with the conjugation on fibers.
-Atiyah \cite{Atiyah-KR} also defined the total $\KR$-theory $\KR^*(X)$, and proved its Bott periodicity $\KR^*(X)\simeq \KR^{*+8}(X)$.
-This $\KR$-theory interpolates between the (complex) topological K-theory, the equivariant K-theory, and the $\operatorname{KO}$-theory.
-We refer to the original source \cite{Atiyah-KR} for more details.
+Atiyah \cite{Atiyah-KR} defined the $\KR$-theory for a real variety $(X, \sigma)$, denoted by $\KR^*(X)$, which is a graded commutative ring, with unit given by the class of the trivial line bundle $\C\times X$ with the complex conjugation on fibers.
+Specifically, $\KR^0(X)$ is the Grothendieck ring of the tensor category of real vector bundles on $X$.
+The $\KR$-theory $\KR^*(X)$ satisfies Bott periodicity $\KR^*(X)\simeq \KR^{*+8}(X)$ and interpolates between the (complex) topological K-theory, the equivariant K-theory, and the $\operatorname{KO}$-theory.
+More details on $\KR$-theory can be found in the original source \cite{Atiyah-KR}.

-Forgetting the involution on the bundle gives a natural map from the $\KR$-theory to the topological K-theory.
+Forgetting the involution on the bundle gives a natural map from the $\KR$-theory to the topological K-theory: